Ethylene Oxide Lawsuits

 - Union Carbide - S. Charleston, WV

-Who Is Eligible to File a Lawsuit?
+Who Is Eligible to File an Ethylene Oxide Lawsuit?

 Factory workers, farm workers or anyone who worked at a facility that uses or makes ethylene oxide and was diagnosed with one of the cancers below may be eligible to file a lawsuit for potential compensation.